-Once the Minimum Shareholding Expectation has been attained within a reasonable period by a Director but ceases thereafter to be met due to changes in circumstances (such as a decline in share price), he or she will have a year, or any longer period that the Human Resources Committee may determine, within which to again achieve the expected share and/or DSU ownership expectation.
+Once the Minimum Shareholding Expectation has been attained within a reasonable period by a Director but ceases thereafter to be met due to changes in circumstances, he or she will have a year, or any longer period that the Human Resources Committee may determine, within which to again achieve the expected share and/or DSU ownership expectation.
+In cases where the Minimum Shareholding Expectation increases significantly due to an increase in the annual flat fee retainer, a Director will have up to three years from the effective date of the change in retainer to achieve the Minimum Shareholding Expectation.

-Directors will be permitted to acquire subordinate voting shares or DSUs of Cogeco Communications, the Corporation's major subsidiary, for purposes of meeting the Minimum Shareholding Expectation, provided that the number of subordinate voting shares and DSUs of the Corporation must constitute at least 66^{2/3}% of the total number of subordinate voting shares and DSUs of the Corporation and Cogeco Communications held and counted in order to meet the Minimum Shareholding Expectation.
+Directors will be permitted to acquire subordinate voting shares or DSUs of Cogeco Communications, the Corporation's major subsidiary, for purposes of meeting the Minimum Shareholding Expectation, provided that the number of subordinate voting shares and DSUs of the Corporation must constitute at least 662/3% of the total number of subordinate voting shares and DSUs of the Corporation and Cogeco Communications held and counted in order to meet the Minimum Shareholding Expectation.
 For Directors that are Directors of both the Corporation and Cogeco Communications, no subordinate voting shares or DSUs held for purposes of the relevant minimum shareholding expectation of Cogeco Communications may be counted for purposes of meeting the Minimum Shareholding Expectation of the Corporation.